Create a Website Account - Manage notification subscriptions, save form progress and more.

 The fee schedule is as follows:

-All paint must be either dried up using cat litter or remaining pain can be poured onto rags to dry up.
-Cns must be put out with trash but please leave the lids off.
+You must schedule a bulk pickup for paint cans.
+All paint must be either dried up using cat litter or a chemical paint hardener, or remaining paint can be poured onto rags to dry it up.
+Lids must be taken off and left to the side.

 Styrofoam can be placed outside with garbage.